handsontable/handsontable/docs/next/guides/columns/column-menu.md

 ## Overview

-This plugin allows adding a configurable dropdown menu to the table's column headers.
+This plugin enables you to add a configurable dropdown menu to the table's column headers.
-The dropdown menu acts like the **Context Menu**, but is triggered by clicking the button in the header.
+The dropdown menu acts like the **Context Menu** but is triggered by clicking the button in the header.

 ## Quick setup

-To enable the plugin, simply set the `dropdownMenu` property to `true`, when initializing Handsontable.
+To enable the plugin, set the `dropdownMenu` property to `true` when initializing Handsontable.

 ::: example #example1
 ```js